Programs

 Collage of Hebrew lettersHebrew for Adults Online

-One evening a week for an hour via Zoom
+One hour a week via Zoom

 November starts another year of Hebrew classes at Temple Emanu-El.
 The classes are taught by Leslie Schwartz once a week via Zoom.

 Beginning Hebrew – By the end of this course, you’ll be able to pronounce (decode, read aloud) any Hebrew word and also know the meaning of a number of Hebrew words that are important in our liturgy.
 We use the text, Aleph Isn’t Tough, Book 1, by Linda Motzkin, URJ Press, 2000.
+The classes meet each week on Tuesday mornings from 8-9am.

 The courses are open to everyone.
 They are free for Temple Emanu-El members; non-members are asked to make a donation from their hearts.
 Contact Leslie Schwartz (schwartzljs@gmail.com) for more information and to sign up.
-We’ll schedule the classes based on the needs of the attendees.

 [Graphic by Emma Rhodes of Emma Tang Designs]